family dispute arbitration in Compton, California 90222

 In the heart of Compton, California 90222, a bitter family dispute had simmered for nearly two years before finally erupting into arbitration.
 The case, formally known as Johnson vs. Johnson, centered on the $350,000 inheritance of the late patriarch, Walter Johnson, who had passed away in 2021, leaving behind a family divided.

 Walter had owned a modest but cherished home on Redondo Avenue, purchased decades earlier.
-His will stipulated that the property be sold and the proceeds split equally between his three children: Maria Johnson, Luis Johnson, and their youngest sister, Teresa Johnson.
+His will stipulated that the property be sold and the proceeds split equally between his three children: the claimant, Luis Johnson, and their youngest sister, Teresa Johnson.
 However, Teresa, who lived in the home and cared for their ailing father in his final years, refused to move out, insisting she deserved to keep the house.
 She argued that her efforts to help Walter should count as compensation.

 Maria and Luis, who lived out of state, wanted the house sold immediately and the money divided as per the will.
 They had initially tried negotiating with Teresa but to no avail.
 The standoff escalated when Teresa started making repairs and renovations without consulting her siblings, increasing the property’s assessed value by nearly $40,000.